 It may be true that your heart is not prepared for Easter.
 Maybe you’ve been distracted by all the things, prayerless and careless in your choices.
 Good news.
 That’s why Jesus came.
 He came to rescue, forgive, and restore.
 He came to “search for the lost and bring back the strays” (Ezekiel 34:16).

 So remember truth!
 Whether you feel like celebrating or not, Jesus died and rose again for you.
 He is your Victorious Savior, Gentle Shepherd, and Faithful Friend.
 And in him you are accepted, delighted in, forgiven, and so very loved.

-2. Go to church.
-Even if you don’t feel like it and no one else wants to join you, go.
-Even if you don’t know where you’re going to sit or if you’ll fit in, go.
+2. Go to church, even if it’s just online.
+Even if you don’t feel like it.
 And then keep going.
 You need a community of believers speaking life, love, and truth into your life, and they need you.
 If you’re not part of a small group or Bible study, don’t wait until the fall to join.
 Start today.
 Spend time with other Christians.
 Share life, open God’s word, pray together.
 It matters.

 The Apostle Paul got that.
 He wrote in Romans 1:11-12, “I long to see you so that I may impart to you some spiritual gift to make you strong—that is, that you and I may be mutually encouraged by each other’s faith.”